bbauska/front-end-web-ui/README.md

     **npm install -g less@2.7.2**

-This will install the *less* NPM module globally so that it can be used by any project. **Note: if you are executing this on a Mac or Linux machine, you may need to add "sudo" to the beginning of this command**.
-This will make available the *lessc* compiler for us so that we can compile Less files.
+This will install the <i>less</i> NPM module globally so that it can be used by any project. **Note: if you are executing this on a Mac or Linux machine, you may need to add "sudo" to the beginning of this command**.
+This will make available the <i>lessc</i> compiler for us so that we can compile Less files.

--   Next, go to the CSS folder on your machine and rename the *styles.css* file that you have there as *styles-old.css*.
+-   Next, go to the CSS folder on your machine and rename the <i>styles.css</i> file that you have there as <i>styles-old.css*.
 This is to save the CSS file that we have been using so far.
-We will be creating a new *styles.css* file by compiling the Less file.
+We will be creating a new <i>styles.css</i> file by compiling the Less file.
 -   Next type the following at the command prompt to compile the Less file into a CSS file:

     **lessc styles.less styles.css**